 The psychology section of any bookstore, from the online superstores to your favorite neighborhood nook, covers an enormously wide range of topics and interests.
-You’ve undoubtedly got your own top 10 list of best books in psychology, but if you’re looking to expand your knowledge of the area, see how mine compares with yours.
+You’ve undoubtedly got your own list of the best books in psychology, but if you’re looking to expand your knowledge of the area, see how mine compares with yours.

-It was inevitable that I would start with the psych classic of all time, Freud’s great work that some believe to have given psychology its impetus to become a household world.
 This book is not an easy read by any means, as Freud’s brilliance was not only in his analytical mind but in the breadth of his intellectual interests.
 You won’t find a simple set of “how-to's” to figure out the meaning of your own personal dreams by reading this work, either.
 Instead, you’ll gain insight into the processes that produced Freud the psychoanalyst and would eventually lead to his charting the paths of the id, ego, and superego through development.

 There are, however, plenty of entertaining stories mixed in with Freud’s philosophical analyses.
-He relates his own and the dreams of others in considerable details, showing how he proceeds through what we now know as free association to understanding their meaning to the dreamer.
+He relates his own and others' dreams of others in considerable detail, showing how he proceeds through what we now know as free association to understanding their meaning to the dreamer.
 Once you read even a few pages, you’ll see why, unlike the myth, you can’t just plug a dream into a formula and expect to come out with its meaning.

 Duhigg identifies the basic process that links cue to habit and shows how it plays out in our common everyday lives.
 Why do you crave a cookie break at 2:30 every afternoon?
 Why is it that you can’t walk through a shopping mall without having the fight the desire to walk into Cinnabon?
 How about your inability to stop online gaming, shopping, or Facebook-checking?

 So, when you saw this title, did you think “of our time” must surely be now?
-Though published in 1937, obviously neurotic personalities have always existed and most likely will continue to exist well into the future.
+Though it was published in 1937, neurotic personalities have always existed and most likely will continue to exist well into the future.
 It’s quite likely that because she was translating her theory into pop terms that she (or her publisher) advised her to add the “of our time” to give it a self-help twist.

 The basic premise of Horney’s theory indeed has universality.
 We develop what she called a “false self” in order to cover up our own feelings of anxiety and insecurity.
 You may, for example, feel that you’re not as smart as the other people around you, but you don’t want to let on so you put on the airs of someone who feels superior and confident.
 Not only do you become psychologically dishonest, but eventually you lose sight of who you truly are.
 Additionally, you may actually lose out on opportunities for advancement that could build your self-esteem.
 Let’s say that you’re afraid of failing a test that you’re being given at school or on the job.
 You put off and put off the studying you need to do for this test, so that when you inevitably fail at it, you can say it was because you didn’t study.
 These self-defeating behaviors are, to Horney, the core of neurotic behavior.
 Your only hope is to allow your real self and false self eventually to come more into line so that you can accept yourself, flaws and all.

 If all this focus on happiness in today’s pop psych is getting to you, then you’ll definitely be happy when you read about its antidote.
 This was another book I read and reviewed that had a powerful impact on me.
 It’s not that I’m a negative psychologist by any means, but I agree with Burkeman that there’s more to psychological health than feeling happy-in-the-moment.
-If those ephemeral and fleeting moments of joy become your goal in life not only are you destined to become the opposite of happy, but you’ll also be missing out on the opportunity to gain true fulfillment.
+If those ephemeral and fleeting moments of joy become your goal in life, not only are you destined to become the opposite of happy, but you’ll also be missing out on the opportunity to gain true fulfillment.

 Jung’s take on psychology definitely veered toward the spiritual.
 Although the theory became the basis for one of the most widely use (and abused) tests (see Adam Grant’s and my blog posts on the topic), it was Jung’s insights into our cultural icons, or what he called “archetypes” that may have been his greatest contribution.
 This book is appropriately illustrated with images so that the reader can understand Jung’s analysis of their symbolic meaning.